balena-io/etcher/docs/CONTRIBUTING.md

 - Write a descriptive pull request title.

-- Squash commits when possible, for example, when commiting review changes.
+- Squash commits when possible, for example, when committing review changes.

 Before your pull request can be merged, the following conditions must hold: